textarcana/analysis/README.md

-flat file mapreduce by whatever means are deemed expedient
+# flat file mapreduce by whatever means are deemed expedient

+## How to run the tests

+    bin/collect/values tests/data/collections/tabular.txt